Intermediate dimensions of infinitely generated attractors: Introduction

 \subsection{Background}

 An iterated function system (IFS) is a finite set of contractions $\{ S_i \colon X \to X\}_{i \in I}$, where $X$ is a closed subset of Euclidean space.
 To each IFS one can define an associated limit set (or attractor) $F$ satisfying $F = \cup_{i \in I} S_i(F)$, which will often be fractal in nature.
 IFSs and the dimension theory of the associated limit sets have been studied extensively since Hutchinson's important paper~\cite{Hutchinson1981}.
 In a seminal 1996 paper~\cite{Mauldin1996} Mauldin and Urbański extended the theory to infinite iterated function systems (IIFSs) consisting of countably many contractions, with the contraction ratios uniformly bounded above by some $\rho < 1$.
 The dimension theory of IIFSs has been studied further in~\cite{Mauldin1999,Ngai2016,Chu2020,Kaenmaki2014,Mauldin1995:Fractals1995} and many other works.
 Mauldin and Urbański showed that there are many similarities, but also many differences, between finite and infinite iterated function systems, and paid particular attention to (infinite) conformal iterated function systems (CIFSs, defined in Definition~\ref{cifs}), where the contractions are conformal and are sufficiently separated.
 One notable difference is that the two most familiar notions of fractal dimension, namely the Hausdorff and box dimensions (defined in Section~\ref{definedimsec}), coincide for the limit set of any finite CIFS, but can differ for infinite CIFSs, which indicates that the presence of infinitely many maps can cause the limit set to have greater inhomogeneity in space.
-In particular, Mauldin and Urbański showed that for an (infinite) CIFS the Hausdorff dimension can be determined from a certain topological pressure function~\cite[Theorem~3.15]{Mauldin1996} defined in~\eqref{MUpressure}, and that the upper box and packing dimensions are given by the maximum of the Hausdorff dimension and the images of any given point under the maps in the CIFS~\cite[Theorem~2.11]{Mauldin1999} (noting that the box dimension of a countable set, unlike the Hausdorff dimension, can be strictly positive).
+In particular, Mauldin and Urbański showed that for a CIFS the Hausdorff dimension can be determined from a certain topological pressure function defined in~\eqref{MUpressure} below (see \cite[Theorem~3.15]{Mauldin1996}).
+The same authors proved that the upper box and packing dimensions are given by the maximum of the Hausdorff dimension of the limit set and the upper box dimension of images of any given point under the maps in the CIFS (noting that the box dimension of a countable set, unlike the Hausdorff dimension, can be strictly positive), see \cite[Theorem~2.11]{Mauldin1999}.
 They applied their results to sets of irrational numbers whose continued fraction expansions have restricted entries, as these sets are limit sets of a CIFS (see Section~\ref{ctdfracsect}).